projectpomsky/projectpomsky/README.md

 Russia likes to think it is way far ahead and everyone will welcome them with open arms but how did that work out for them in Ukraine? 🇺🇦

-Thank you everyone for all of your help!! 🙏🙏🙏🙏

-I told you we got this! 💪💪💪

 I will unhide all of this again at some point if I deem it in our best interest to do so I promise 😉 I got a plan that falls more inline with all the other good guys' plans. 🤭😉 Just know the plan is bigger than just Evony. 😉

 Don't let anyone blackmail you in the interim regardless however--nothing good can come from it.
 Have faith the good guy reinforcements have now arrived and are working their magic behind the scenes in mysterious but productive ways. 😊😊😊